 When it comes to making money with your live stream, there are two main options.
 You can charge your viewers to watch your stream with ticketing, or you can offer sponsorships opportunities on your stream.
 This post talks about how to add logos and ads to your stream to earn money from streaming sponsorships.

 You can't monetize your content on every streaming platform.
 On Facebook Live, unless you are a top tier publisher, it's not allowed.
-YouTube Live will run its own third party ads and give you a super small cut of the revenue (there's also reason to believe that Facebook is about to do this as well).
+YouTube Live runs its own third-party ads and gives you a tiny cut of the revenue.

-Using an image from your sponsor, you can easily upload your sponsor's logo to the corner of your broadcast.
-Whether you decide to do that for the entire broadcast or just a certain portion is up to you.
+Using an image from your sponsor, you can upload your sponsor's logo to the corner of your broadcast.
+It's up to you if you want to keep the image for the entire broadcast or only a particular portion.

 Capital University in Bexley, Ohio has a sponsorship with Jimmy John's.
-If you look at the image below, you can actually see that they have a Jimmy John's banner in the arena.
-That Jimmy John's sponsorship extends to the live stream of their athletic events as well in the form of a pregame show.
+If you look at the image below, you see a Jimmy John's banner in the arena.
+The Jimmy John's sponsorship extends to the live stream of their athletic events as well, in the form of a pregame show.

-Before the game, they use BoxCast's Graphic Overlays feature to overlay the Jimmy John's logo in the top right corner.
-When the game starts, they can easily remove that logo and replace it with another in-game sponsor or no sponsor at all.
+Before the game, the broadcasters at Capital use Graphics Overlays to display the Jimmy John's logo in the top right corner of the screen.
+When the game starts, they remove that logo and replace it with another in-game sponsor or no sponsor at all.

-While the image switches, your audio feed will continue.
+While the image switches, your audio feed continues.
 If you have a commentator or announcer, you can use the opportunity to talk further about your sponsors.